george-hawkins/lighthouse-light-mk2/README.md

 The [Fritzing](https://fritzing.org/home/) file for this circuit is [here](3w-rgb-led-circuit.fzz).

-Note: in the diagram above the 3W RGB LED is shown as if it were a breadboardable component (with pins on the underside corresponding to the pads seen on the top).
-In reality you'd have to solder the resistors directly to each pad (or solder on jumper wires).
+In order to connect the 3W RGB LED you could solder jumper wires onto its pads or you could use jumper wires with alligator clips at one end (like [these](https://www.adafruit.com/product/3448) from Adafruit).

 This circuit uses a 3.7V battery.